Medical Practices Must do More to Fight Sexual Harassment

 General20,398 (80.8%)4,835 (19.2%)

-The only fields where senior female physicians outnumber their male counterparts are Pediatrics, Obstetrics & Gynecology, and Pediatric Hematology/Oncology.
+The only fields where senior female physicians outnumber their male counterparts are Pediatrics, Obstetrics and Gynecology, and Pediatric Hematology/Oncology.
 (We wrote about gender inequality in a post last year.)

-A 2016 study in Medscape claims that 71 percent of female physicians and 25 percent of male physicians reported having been sexually harassed during their training or working at a medical practice.
+A 2016 study in Medscape claims that 71% of female physicians and 25% of male physicians reported having been sexually harassed during their training or working at a medical practice.

 While male-dominated environments often create situations where women practitioners and ancillary staff feel ill at ease or vulnerable, it’s important to remember that male workers can be harassed by female employees, sexually and otherwise, and that same-sex harassment is also not uncommon.

-A surgical practice, like any other workplace, can take proactive steps to ensure that sexual harassment is not tolerated in the office culture.
+Like any other workplace, a surgical practice can take proactive steps to ensure that sexual harassment is not tolerated in the office culture.

 There’s no better way of proving the integrity of your harassment policy than by taking all allegations seriously.
 This means taking immediate action to investigate incidents brought to the attention of Human Resources.
-If there is no HR department, employees need to know which senior staff member or members to report to.
+Employees must know which senior staff member or members to report to if there is no HR department.

 This one seems obvious, but the best way to avoid claims of sexual harassment is to avoid harassing others in the first place.
 We’re not saying censor everything you say and do, but thinking before you speak and act can go a long way to making sure colleagues and employees never feel uncomfortable around you and that your words and actions will not be misinterpreted.